 the Cooperative Community Fund (funded predominantly through jars at the registers but also through individual donations; grant given annually to local groups working on issues related to sustainable agriculture and organic food, hunger and social issues, environmental protection and cooperatives)

 a recycling program (staff and worker-member organized; we recycle cardboard, glass, plastic, paper, etc. and we compost),

-Demonstration Gardens (staff members grow a variety of organic veggies, fruits, flowers and herbs in the beds in front of the QNFC Learning Center; QNFC provides most of the materials),
+Collaboration Gardens (local Plumas Charter School students grow a variety of organic veggies, fruits, flowers and herbs in the beds in front of the QNFC Learning Center)

 Adopt-a-Highway (four clean-ups conducted with Co-op volunteers every year on the section of Hwy 70 from the top of Cemetery Hill almost out to Golden Eagle Ave.)

-and participate in many community events (including Safe Trick or Treat, Taste of Plumas, FRC Night, and the Homegrown Festival)
+Participate in many community events (including Safe Trick or Treat, Taste of Plumas and FRC new student orientations)

 269 Main St. Quincy CA 95971 | Monday - Saturday 7am - 8pm, Sunday 8am - 7pm | 530.283.3528 60 N. Pine St. Portola CA 96122 | Monday - Saturday 9am - 6pm, Sunday 10am- 5pm| 530.832.1642